 We may receive advertising compensation when you click certain products.
 Before jumping into this page, an important disclosure.

 Coinbase is the world's largest Bitcoin (BTC) broker.
 They represent an easy and fast way for new users to purchase bitcoins.
-Coinbase supports customers in over 30 countries, including the United States, Europe (besides Germany), UK, Singapore, Canada, and Australia.
+Coinbase supports customers in over 30 countries, including the United States, Europe, UK, Singapore, and Canada.

-Customers in the above-mentioned countries can purchase bitcoins by credit card, debit card, bank transfer, SEPA transfer, and more.
+Customers in the above-mentioned countries can purchase bitcoins by debit card, bank transfer, SEPA transfer, and more.

-Coinmama allows customers in almost every country to buy bitcoin with a credit or debit card.
-They charge an ~6% fee on each purchase.
+Coinmama allows customers in almost every country to buy bitcoin.
+They charge a 4.9%-5.9% (depends on volume) fee on each purchase.